closuretxt/recast-post-processing/docs/SLASH_COMMANDS.md

 # Recast | Slash Commands Documentation

 This document outlines the available slash commands provided by `util/slashCommands.js` for the **Recast** SillyTavern extension.
 These commands allow you to trigger, configure, and automate the post-processing pipeline directly from the chat box or via ST-scripts.
+If your setup requires a specific interaction or change, please feel free to ask about it on the Discord.
+I will add it for you.

 ---